HashWarlock/ai-agent-template-anthropic/README.md

   <img height="240" src="https://www.jlwranglerforums.com/forum/attachments/zoolander-gif.325299/">
 </div>

-The RedPill AI Agent template is a **MINIMAL** template to build an AI Agent that can be hosted on Phala Network's decentralized hosting protocol.
+The Anthropic AI Agent template is a **MINIMAL** template to build an AI Agent that can be hosted on Phala Network's decentralized hosting protocol.
 Unlike Vercel or other FaaS, it allows you to publish your AI Agent compiled code to IPFS and hosts it on a fully decentralized FaaS cloud with the following benefits:

 - 💨 Ship Fast: Build and ship with familiar toolchain in minutes
 - ⛑️ Secure: Execution guarded by rock solid TEE / Intel SGX